tjodelberg/verilog-mode-quickstart/README.md

 **How does it work?**

 Vim does not have a "verilog-mode", but we can hack it to use the emacs "verilog-mode" commands in the background.
 You do not need to know emacs for this to work.
-Only the autogeneration is ported from emacs to vim, not all verilog-mode features.

 **Helpful Links**